 Visit the Wildschönau website for a comprehensive list of activities, events and accommodation options.

 My time in the Wildschönau valley was a part of my ‘Year in Austria’ project, as the UK ambassador for the Austrian National Tourist Office.
-I visited various destinations across the country (from my home base of Vienna) over a period of 12 months, showcasing a variety of regions and activities.
-Follow #YearInAustria for all the stories through the seasons.
+I visited various destinations across the country (from my home base of Vienna) over 12 months.